APrettyCoolProgram/DVN/docs/man/README.md

 **DVN** *requires* that you pass a valid `command`.

-In general, you'll use the `%environment%` command, which will start the specified development environment (or create a blank [manifest file](), if one doesn't exist).
+In general, you'll use the `%environment%` command, which will start the specified development environment (or create a blank [manifest file](#the-manifest-file), if one doesn't exist).

-For example, to start/create the `myproj` environment, you would type
+For example, to start/create the `myproj` environment, you would type:

 ```bash
 $ dvn myproj
 ```

-To get a list of valid commands, type
+To get a list of valid commands, type:

 ```bash
 $ dvn help